 But it's not quite as simple as that: there are additional features, too, while Apple also ships MagSafe 3 (2021 MacBook Pro M1 14-inch and 16-inch, 2023 MacBook Pro M1 Pro/Max 16-inch and 14-inch 2022 MacBook Air M2) and USB-C/Thunderbolt 4 (2022 MacBook Pro M2 13-inch, 2020 MacBook Air M1) charging functionality for different products.

 Here's a breakdown of what Apple charger ship with which products, what the means, and what you can buy instead:

-Buy a 2022 MacBook Air M2 and and its base spec ships with a 30W charger.
-That'll take around 2.5 hours to fully recharge the system, so it's not very speedy.
+Buy a 2022 MacBook Air M2 and its base spec ships with a 30W charger.
+That'll take around 2.5-hours to fully recharge the system, so it's not very speedy.

 More interestingly with this 35W charger, however, is that it features two USB-C ports.
 This means you can charge two products simultaneously at this rate, should you want to plug an additional gadget into the socket.

 Then there's a third option for a 67W charger, as the M2 Air is the first time this series has been compatible with faster charging.
 I'd opt for this one all day long, as it's also £30/$20 extra, or a freebie for the step-up model.
 A no-brainer, as you can do 50% top-ups in just 30 minutes at the plug.

 However, it doesn't stop there!
 You can also invest in faster still options, with sold-separately 96W (£/$79) and 140W (£/$99) options also compatible with the Air M2 – check out the widget below for up-to-the-minute pricing.
 If you need quick top-ups and are on the move all the time, then that extra ton of cost is actually worth it, as it's four times speedier than the default plug in the box.